PPIs, or proton pump inhibitors, (comparable to Prilosec®, Nexium®, Protonix® and AcipHex® work by blocking your cells from producing acid altogether.

 Are there any side effects?

 Common side effects associated with PPIs include headache, diarrhea, or abdominal pain.
-You can see more potential side effects here.
+You can see the potential side effects listed on the “Our Offering" page associated with each medication.
+Hint: Click “All Drug Facts”.